kristopolous/mansnip/README.md

 ### It's not that terrible though!

 Man pages are ridiculously consistent as far as non-semantically structured text goes.
-This tool usually works fine and if it doesn't, file a bug and go hunting and pecking like you usually do for now.
+This tool usually works fine and if it doesn't, file a bug and go hunting and pecking like you usually do.
 I'll fix it eventually.

 Thanks. enjoy.